-Bar actually being able to speak to the signalman, a fully functioning CSR unit is included in this pack.
-Introduced in the 1980s/1990s, this radio allows direct communication between the driver and signalman.
+Bar actually being able to speak to the signalman, a fully functioning SMA/CSR unit is included in this pack.
+Introduced in 1986 in the Glasgow region, this system was known locally as the 'SMA', named after the Strathclyde Manning Agreement which required this radio to facilitate Driver Only Operation (DOO).
+It is the same system as what became the more widely known Cab Secure Radio (CSR).
+This radio allows direct communication between the driver and signalman.
 Please see below on how to use it.